Roles API

 Integration Patterns

 Syncing with External Systems: Use the customerRoleId field to map your existing role identifiers to Sharely roles.
-The upsert endpoint is particularly useful for keeping roles synchronized.
+Use Get by Customer Role ID to check whether a role exists before creating it, keeping sync scripts idempotent.

 Dynamic Role Creation: Create roles on-the-fly as users are provisioned in your system, using the create endpoint with customer role IDs.